Skip to main content

 We learn from our past

-There were two quilt shows held under the direction of a local quilt shop before the Guild was officially established.
+There were three quilt shows (1974-1976) held under the direction of a local quilt shop before the Guild was officially established.
 In September 1977, the new Guild took over the responsibilities of hosting the quilt show and displayed about 100 quilts.
 The show now displays between 400-500 quilted items every year.
 Some of our quilters have won awards in other quilt shows across the country.

 Besides the shows, the outreach and the education, the BHQG provides a variety of social activities throughout the year which provide the perfect environment for friendships to grow.
 Learning, working, and playing together cultivate the friendships born of a common interest in quilting.